kneron/document_center/docs/plus_c/feature_guide/generic_inference.md

 ![](../imgs/generic_inference_flow.svg)

 For **Generic Image Inference API**, images (RGB565, RGBA8888, YUYV422,...) can be provided as the input for the Kneron Device.
-And Kneron Device provides the automatic hardware image pre-processing including resize, padding, normalization and data re-layout before NPU inference.
+And Kneron Device provides the automatic [hardware image preprocessing](../appendix/hardware_image_preprocessing.md) including resize, padding, normalization and data re-layout before NPU inference.

 For **Generic Data Inference API**, data (or images), which is not supported by automatic hardware image pre-processing, can be used as the input for NPU inference, if and only if the data has been performed pre-processing on Host to the format that model requests on NPU.